Changing Tides in the Restaurant Industry

-Quick service and fast casual restaurants are best poised to capitalize on this new day part trend.
-Several quick service brands have already become more attentive to expanding and promoting their breakfast menus.
+Quick service and fast casual restaurants are best poised to capitalize on this new-day part trend.
+Several quick-service brands have already become more attentive to expanding and promoting their breakfast menus.

 Overall, chain restaurants are also not seeing their share of market growth.
-They are facing a great deal of competition from other foodservice operators, including independent restaurants, grocery stores, convenience stores and food trucks.
+They are facing a great deal of competition from other foodservice operators, including independent restaurants, grocery stores, convenience stores, and food trucks.

 Since 2008, chain restaurants have experienced -14.8 percent same-store traffic growth.
 Furthermore, throughout 2016, total food and drinking places saw over 2 percent higher sales than chain restaurants, according to Financial Intelligence (formerly Black Box Intelligence)’s Market Share report.
-Essentially, chains are losing their customers to other independent restaurants and thus are suffering the decrease in traffic.
+Essentially, chains are losing their customers to other independent restaurants and thus are suffering a decrease in traffic.

 Grocery stores have also begun outpacing restaurants.
 While consumers are now spending more at restaurants than they are at grocery stores, this is because menu prices are consistently rising while grocery prices fall.
-Therefore, even though restaurants may now be capturing more sales because of higher menu prices, grocery is capturing a greater percentage of traffic.
+Therefore, even though restaurants may now be capturing more sales because of higher menu prices, grocery stores are capturing a greater percentage of traffic.